Create and use endpoints

 -

-The existing description of the API key.
+A new description for the API key.

 $ snapi endpoint edit-apikey \